goify/welog/README.md

 import (
-  welog "github.com/iamando/welog"  // use `/v1` if you need specific version )
+  welog "github.com/iamando/welog"  // use `/v1` or `/v2` if you need specific version
+)